Black Lab – A Complete Guide To The Black Labrador Retriever

 Black Lab Health

-The best way to avoid health problems is by purchasing a puppy from health tested parents.
-This won’t guarantee that your pup will be fit for life, but will put the odds in your favor.
+The top priority when bringing two lab lines together should always be health.
+The best way to avoid health problems is by purchasing a puppy whose parents have good health test results.
+This won’t guarantee that your pup will be fit for life, but will stack the odds in your favor.

-The main areas to be aware of are joint problems and eye problems.
+Joint and eye issues are recognized problem areas in Labs.
 Hip and elbow dysplasia are common Lab complaints.
-This condition ranges in severity and an adult dog can have x rays to assess their joint health, and be given a score to let you know how well their joints have developed.
+This condition ranges in severity.
+Adult dogs can have x-rays to assess their joints, and be given a score for their joint health.
 Progressive Retinal Atrophy (PRA) is an inherited eye disorder causing blindness.
-To avoid your puppy suffering from this either both parents need to be Clear or one Clear one Carrier.
+To avoid your puppy suffering from PRA either both parents need to be Clear, or one Clear one Carrier.

 If one is a carrier, your puppy might carry the gene too.
-If your puppy carries the gene and you wanted to breed from her at a later date you’d need to mate her to a dog that was Clear.
-A general eye exam once a year will make sure that there are no other vision problems manifesting over time.
+If your puppy carries the gene, any future mating would need to be to a dog that was Clear.
+A general eye exam each year is still necessary for all breeding stock, as there are other eye conditions for which we do not yet have genetic tests.

 How To Find A Black Lab

-The best way to get a black Lab puppy is from a breeder.
-Most breeders advertise online now, so you will need to be careful to have a good chat with them before committing to buying a puppy.
-Do not put down a deposit before meeting the mother and the litter at their home.
-The mum should be relaxed and happy to meet you, and for you to handle her pups.
+The best way to get a black Lab puppy is from a responsible breeder.
+There are few regulations around dog breeding so you need to take some precautions to avoid puppy mills.
+Many breeders advertise online now, and some puppy mills have attractive websites.
+Choose a breeder that specializes in Labradors, not in multiple different dog breeds, and prioritizes temperament.
+Do not put down a deposit before meeting the mother dog and the litter at their home.
+The mother dog should be relaxed and happy to meet you, and for you to meet her pups.

 Rescuing a Black Lab